Section Image

 Rancho San Diego does have suburban community parks with athletic fields and playgrounds, like Rancho De Oro Little League Park and Hilton Head County Park.
 Still, there's even more access to expansive natural spaces with hiking and equestrian trails.
 Some are within the city, like Damon Lane County Park, offering about 30 acres of grassy hills and wooded trails between residential communities.
 The endless green hills south of the city are part of Sweetwater Regional Park and the San Diego National Wildlife Refuge.
 The two combine to offer 15 miles of hiking and horseback riding trails across more than 12,000 acres of grassy foothills.
 McGinty Mountain Ecological Preserve provides over 400 acres of hiking area on the city's east side.
 Horseback riders can train and board their steeds at facilities like Willow Glen Equestrian Center, also to the east on Willow Glen Road.
 With San Diego County's famous sunny and temperate climate —hovering between the mid-60s and mid-70s year-round — it's almost always hiking or riding weather.

-Hilton Head County Park is home to acres of green space and recreation equipment.
+Hilton Head County Park is home to a baseball field, tennis court, and acres of open space.

-Hilton Head County Park is home to acres of green space and recreation equipment.
+Hilton Head County Park is home to a baseball field, tennis court, and acres of open space.

 Damon Lane County Park offers about 30 acres of grassy hills and wooded trails.